clarkpsmith/my-weather-app/README.md

 A simple weather app that allows you to get the current weather for a location using the Tomorrow.io Weather API.

+You can view the deployed app here (https://my-weather-app-eight-kappa.vercel.app/)

 ## Features

 - Location search with Material UI Autocomplete.